yude/LaTeX/README.md

-# latex-templates
+# LaTeX
-my LaTeX templates (for Visual Studio Code "snippets" function)
+LaTeX related files

+## License
+This repository is licensed under the MIT License.